sendwithus/competencies/competencies/front-end.md

 # Competency - Front End

-You are able to build websites using html, css, and JavaScript and tie these things up to existing backend services.
+You are able to build websites using HTML, CSS, and JavaScript and tie into existing web services.

 ## How do you prove it?